MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-work-standard-lines.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the card for a relevant customer.
 3. Choose the **Recurring Sales Lines** action.
-4. In the **Recurring Sales Lines** page, select codes for the recurring sales lines that you want to be able to insert on sales documents for the customer.
+4. On the **Recurring Sales Lines** page, select codes for the recurring sales lines that you want to be able to insert on sales documents for the customer.
 5. Fill in the additional fields to define when, how, and where the recurring sales lines are to be used. [!INCLUDE [tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ## To insert recurring sales lines on a sales invoice